beyond-all-reason/code-of-conduct/CodeOfConduct.md

 ### 2. Discrimination
 1. Discriminating against someone for who/what they are is not acceptable.
 Discrimination can take the form of speech but also actions (e.g. kicking them from games).
 2. It is completely acceptable to remove players from game as a response to problematic behavior but be careful not to cross the line to vigilantism.
-3. Abuse especially on the grounds or context of gender, race, orientation, disability, religion, ancestry, nationality, and similar is never acceptable
+3. Abuse especially on the grounds or context of gender, race, orientation, disability, religion, ancestry, nationality, and similar is never acceptable.

 ### 3. Offensive names
 1. Nicknames and clan tags must not be offensive, inappropriate or contain politically charged phrases.